-The Pontchartrain Conservancy, partnering with other local agencies and volunteers, will remove thousands of derelict crab traps from the Lake Pontchartrain Basin.
-They will also provide data to analyze the economic impact of derelict crab traps on the Louisiana blue crab fishery.
+The Pontchartrain Conservancy partnered with other local agencies and volunteers to remove thousands of derelict crab traps from the Lake Pontchartrain Basin.
+They also provided data to analyze the economic impact of derelict crab traps on the Louisiana blue crab fishery.

 Type of Project: Removal